-In line with changes within KCSIE 23, the school shall deal with allegations relating to an incident that happened when an individual or organisation was using the school premises in line with KCSIE 23, p91, para 377.
+In line with KCSiE 2024, the school shall deal with allegations relating to an incident that happened when an individual or organisation was using the school premises.

 21. Allegations made against/Concerns raised in relation to teachers, including supply teachers, other staff, volunteers and contractors